 We need to challenge this underlying concept because it portrays God as an interfering interloper that we have no need of.
 Therefore, His judgement and punishment of us would be deemed to be unjust according to do the ideas derived from Liberalism, since man would be according to Liberal theology, in effect, a separate god, who exists as equals with God!

-Because Liberalism believes that man is deserving of pleasure, it abhors the concept of hell.
-This is why you’ll probably never hear of any public debates discussing whether paradise is just only hell.
+It’s because Liberalism believes this, that it abhors the concept of hell.
+This is why you’ll probably never hear of any public debates discussing whether paradise is just, only hell.
+Furthermore, because traditional Western religion (Christianity) believes “God is good”, Liberals, therefore, have to surmise.

 The reality is God is not an interloper who exists on equal terms with us – he’s an infinite creator and maintainer of everything that exists.